CMSgov/dpc-app/dpc-web/README.md

 ## Build the Docker Container

-First, ensure the contents of the `master.key` from the above settings is added to an environment variable `RAILS_MASTER_KEY`.
-Then, to build the container, simply run the following command:
+To build the container, simply run the following command:

 ```Bash
 docker-compose build